-- The present building was opened in 1912 and replaced earlier buildings on the site. - Exterior in Italianate style to fit with other buildings in street. - Interiors in the style of Louis XV of France with auditorium described as having blue and white walls and trimmings.
-Rocaille style of decoration incorporating elements from nature. - 1962-63.
+- 1912 and replaced earlier buildings on the site. - Exterior in Italianate style to fit with other buildings in street.
+Interiors in the style of Louis XV of - France with auditorium described as having blue and white walls and trimmings.
+Rocaille style of decoration incorporating elements from nature.

+- 1962-63.
 TDC alterations & earthquake mitigation. - 1988.
 Building refurbished and seismically strengthened. - 1992-3.
-White's facade and entry foyer demolished and replaced by new structure designed by Barrie Bracefield, local architect.
+White's facade and entry fover demolished and replaced by new structure designed by Barrie Bracefield, local architect.
 Foyer has ticket box in centre, side entrances to stalls.